dturvene/mpi/README.md

 Miller Performance Index prototypes

 ## v0.1
-First draft of python3 code to get it into github.
+First draft of python3 code to illustrate sqlite3 API and push to github.
 Pieces work and pieces do not.